Political positions of Mitt Romney: U.S. place in the world

 Romney's 2010 book, No Apology: The Case for American Greatness, expresses Romney's belief in American exceptionalism.
 Romney doesn't want the United States to "become like Europe."

 On the other hand, The Economist found that, aside from rhetoric, Romney's stated foreign policy positions offer in many instances broad continuity with those of the Obama administration, and that Obama's policies have closely followed the path set by the Bush administration.

 Romney believes China should provide direct humanitarian aid instead of indirect aid through the United States via loans.

 Romney criticized at the time Democratic presidential candidate Barack Obama for saying that in his first year as president, he would meet with the leaders of several nations hostile to the government of the United States, including Syria, North Korea, Cuba, and Iran.

 Stating an opposing viewpoint Romney said, "Having the president meet with the authoritarian tyrants of the world is remarkably poor judgment."
-Romney has recently charged that President Obama "went around the Middle East and apologized for America."
+Romney has previously charged that President Obama "went around the Middle East and apologized for America."